 1. The employee was required to work as a result of an operational need or an emergency.
 2. The employee was assigned to work of a priority or critical nature over an extended period of time.
-3. The employee was absent on full salary for compensable injury.
+3. The employee was absent on full salary for compensable injury pursuant to Section 5.06 of this Agreement.
 4. The employee was on jury duty.
 5. The employee was prevented by the department head or designee from utilizing accrued vacation.